North Carolina Boat Registration Cost, Renewal & NCWRC Title Steps (2026)

 How much does it cost to register a boat in North Carolina?

-NC boat registration costs $34/year or $94 for 3 years for vessels under 26 feet, and $54/year or $154 for 3 years for vessels 26 feet or longer.
-New registrations with title cost $71/year or $131 for 3 years (under 26 ft).
+NCWRC lists renewal totals of $34 for 1 year or $94 for 3 years for vessels under 26 feet, and $54 for 1 year or $154 for 3 years for vessels 26 feet or longer.
+New or transfer registration-and-title totals are listed separately on the VL-1 form, starting at $71 for 1 year or $131 for 3 years for vessels under 26 feet before tax or transaction-specific charges.

 How long is boat registration valid in North Carolina?